 Where the design community meets.

-Product Design Director at Facebook Joined about 5 years ago
+Product Design Director at Facebook Joined over 5 years ago

 Having not worked at any of those places except Microsoft very briefly, I don't think I can be an authoritative source on what is similar versus different across companies.
 But based on what I've heard second-hand from other folks who have worked at those companies, I think some unique characteristics of Facebook's design team are: